brimdata/zed/docs/language/search-syntax.md

-For example, searching across both our school and test score data sources for `596` matches records that contain numeric fields of this precise value (such as from the test scores) and also where it appears within string-typed fields (such as the zip code and phone number fields in the school data.)
+For example, searching across both our school and test score data sources for `596` matches records that contain numeric fields of this precise value (such as from the test scores) and also records that contain string fields (such as the ZIP code and phone number fields in the school data.)

 #### Example:
 ```mdtest-command dir=testdata/edu